 - 3. To better understand noncredit reporting, faculty and administrators could work with their Institutional Effectiveness/Research offices to see how noncredit information is collected locally and reported to the CCCCO.
 More accurate reporting could increase both the sector metrics and the amount of funding colleges receive while also helping the COE more accurately measure supply for each occupation. - 4.
 Colleges could explore partnerships with the K-12 system and targeted marketing efforts to attract younger students to enroll in programs that will train them for in-demand, high wage jobs.
 Dual enrollment agreements would allow high school students to earn college credit and help colleges create a K-12-to-community college-pipeline. - 5.
-To determine if the region's community colleges are training for the right KSAs, the Energy, Construction, and Utilities Regional Director for Employer Engagement should convene employers in a "regional advisory group" where employers can review program KSAs, provide feedback, and validate the KSAs' current relevance and demand in the labor market.
+To determine if the region's community colleges are training for the right KSAs, the Regional Employer Engagement Team should convene employers in a "regional advisory group" where employers can review program KSAs, provide feedback, and validate the KSAs' current relevance and demand in the labor market.